 - The Great Escape: Heโs tunneled under fences, chewed through screen doors, and once hitched a ride in a UPS truck.

-- Selective Hearing: Gus knows โsitโ and โstay,โ but only performs for chicken.
+- Selective Hearing: Gus knows โsitโ and โstay,โ but only performs for the chicken.

 โWe thought Toto meant easy,โ sighs owner Lisa. โCairns are more like tiny, furry CEOs.โ